rdbharti/Bash-Shell-Scripting/section-10-Scheduling-and-Automation/README.md

 # minutes hour DayOfMonth month dayOfWeek   commandToExecute
 *            *   *           *    MON-FRI    ~/bash-course/cron-script.sh

-# The above script will run on every minute, every hour, every month, monday to friday
+# The above script will run on every minute of every hour, every month, monday to friday
 ```

 - we can also schedule cron job by editing `/etc/crontab`